-Debt securities must be rated investment grade by either Standard & Poor's or Moody's (if more ratings are used, we calculate an average).
+Debt securities must be rated investment grade.
+If different ratings are available, we calculate an average between them.
 If no rating is available at the security level, we use the rating of the issuer.
-For regional government bonds, we use an average (including unsolicited) long-term local currency sovereign debt rating.
+For regional government bonds, we use an average (including unsolicited) long-term local currency sovereign debt